 What credit cards can I use for grocery stores?

 Consider some of the top credit cards for grocery shopping and earn accelerated bonuses as it’s such a common spending category.
-You can quickly rack up valuable cash back, points or miles by spending on items you need anyway at the stores you visit most.
+Quickly rack up valuable cash back, points or miles by spending on items you need anyway at the stores you visit most.
 For example, you might want to know whether Aldi accepts credit cards if that’s your store of choice.

 What’s the big deal about credit card transaction fees?

 Each time a merchant accepts a credit card transaction, they must pay interchange fees and network fees.
 These are set by the card networks.

 Most of the time, merchants just sigh and live with these costs.
-But when the fees get too high, merchants sometimes voice their displeasure by banning certain card networks from their stores.
+But when the fees get too high, merchants sometimes voice their displeasure by banning specific card networks from their stores.

 What credit cards are accepted by online or mobile app services?

 Credit cards are the go-to form of payment online and on mobile app services.

 With the latter, watch out for extra fees you might incur for using a credit card.
 For example, on Venmo you’ll pay 3% of your transaction in fees if you pay with a credit card.
-You can avoid this fee by paying with a debit card or bank account.
+Avoid this fee by paying with a debit card or bank account.